PHP2560-Statistical-Programming-R/text-mining-review-all-join-this-team/peer_review_zou.md

 <tr class="even">
 <td>Ease of access for instructor, compliance with course conventions for submitted work</td>
 <td></td>
 <td>0 The makefile combines every member's contribution in it, which makes it convinient to run.
-But the codes are not well organized in folders so it takes some time to find.
-And unfortunately, codes in makefile contain error and do not run.</td>
+But the codes are not well organized in folders so it takes some time to find.</td>
 <td></td>
 </tr>
 </tbody>